Mining Legal Arguments to Study Judicial Formalism: Related work

 \subsection{Legal argument mining}

 Argument mining aims to automatically identify and extract arguments \citep{lawrence_argument_2019}.
-Legal argument mining (LAM) focuses on the legal domain and legal arguments \citep{habernal_mining_2024-1,zhang2022, MochalesMoens2011}.
-Recent research has applied legal argument mining to classify the traditional types of legal arguments \citep{habernal_mining_2024-1,luders_classifying_2024-1}.
+Legal argument mining (LAM) focuses on the legal domain and legal arguments \citep{Habernal.et.al.2023.AILaw,zhang2022, MochalesMoens2011}.
+Recent research has applied legal argument mining to classify the traditional types of legal arguments \citep{Habernal.et.al.2023.AILaw,luders_classifying_2024-1}.
 This emerging field has been growing in recent years and increasingly intersects with empirical legal research.
-For recent advances, we refer to recent LAM papers \citep{habernal_mining_2024-1,luders_classifying_2024-1} as well as a systematic literature review of the field \citep{zhang2022}.
+For current advances, we refer to recent LAM papers \citep{Habernal.et.al.2023.AILaw,luders_classifying_2024-1} as well as a systematic literature reviews of the field and related workshops \citep{zhang2022, liepina2025legal, amelr2025preface}.

 Several related studies, while not framed as LAM, also classify legal arguments or interpretive theories in judgments using machine learning and NLP.
 Examples include \citet{Peters2024} on US state courts, \citet{DugacAltwicker2025} on the ECtHR, \citet{stiglitz_h_historical_2024} on the entire U.S. Supreme Court corpus (1870–2023), \citet{MunozSoro_etal_2024} on Spanish custody judgments or work on U.S. tax statutory interpretation using traditional ML techniques \citep{choi_2020}.